 My whiplash injury is not severe, can I still claim?

 You can make a claim no matter how severe your injuries are.
-Even a mild whiplash injury can be compensated as long as the injury was caused by third party negligence.
+Even a mild whiplash injury can be compensated as long as the injury was caused by third-party negligence.
 All we need is confirmation from a doctor that you have suffered whiplash.
-A mild whiplash injury may yield a lower payout than a more severe injury but we can help you to work out what you might be owed without a marketing based whiplash injury claims calculator.
+We can help you to work out what you might be owed without a marketing-based whiplash injury claims calculator.

 How long does it take to get compensation for whiplash?